adminvns/testapi/README.md

 # testapi
-This is a customize API for testing /learning purpose,
+This is a customize API for testing/learning purpose,

 npm packages:
 1-express(for API and requests)